Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

 <br />

 ## Data Modelling
-No data modelling was required since we needed just a table for the analysis.
+No data modelling was required as we had just one table for the analysis.
 <br />
 <br />